-- Students must have a pair of shoes that are for client care only. - Primarily white clean shoes in good repair are required.
+- Students must have a pair of shoes that are for client care only. - White clean shoes in good repair are required.
 The shoes must be closed-toe and closed-heel. - Socks must be white.

-Jewelry, Body Piercings, Tattoos:
+Jewelry, Body Piercings and Tattoos:

-- Acceptable jewelry include:

-- o A plain wedding band (no stones).

-- o A conservative, plain wristwatch (no ornamental stones).

-- o Fitness bands included.

-- o A single, small post earring worn in the lower lobe of the ear.
+- Acceptable jewelry includes: - o A plain wedding band (no stones). - o A conservative, plain wristwatch (no ornamental stones).
+Fitness bands included. - o A single, small post earring worn in the lower lobe of the ear. - Fitness bands included. - A single, small post earring worn in the lower lobe of the ear.

 - Unacceptable jewelry includes:

-- o More than one earring per ear
+- More than one earring per ear.

-- Fashion rings
+- Fashion rings.

-- Necklaces
+- Necklaces.

-- o Bracelets
+- Bracelets.

-- o Smart Watch
+- Smart Watch.

-- o Students are not allowed to wear body-piercings on the tongue or any visible body part.
+- Students are not allowed to wear body-piercings on the tongue or any visible body part.

 - All visible tattoos must be covered except for tattoos from the wrist(s) to fingertips.